 Neem oil benefits human and animal health.
-Neem is an Ayurvedic herb that is a powerful antiviral and antibacterial.
-It possesses unique qualities that set it apart from other herbs.
+It’s is an Ayurvedic herb that is a powerful antiviral and antibacterial, and possesses unique qualities that set it apart from other herbs.

 Perhaps, its most common use in India is in dental applications.
 There it is sometimes called “the toothbrush tree,” because it is common for people to pull a twig off of the neem tree, chew the end to form “bristles” and use the twig as a highly effective toothbrush.
 In the West, neem is added to toothpaste.
 A small dab of neem oil on sore or injured gums can heal them almost overnight.

 Neem oil is also commonly added to a variety of creams and salves.
 Neem oil benefits a broad spectrum of skin diseases including eczema, psoriasis, dry skin, wrinkles, rashes and dandruff.
 A few drops can be added to healing salves and shampoo.